jayshozie/ceng240/notes4newbies/W00-preliminary.md

 # Preliminary Information

-This markdown is basically a guide on how to read documentations.
-Actually, this guide itself is enough to dive into Python.
+This markdown serves as a guide on how to read programming language documentations.
+This documentation itself provides a solid foundation for beginning with any programming language, without losing yourself in those YouTube tutorials.

-## What is a documentation of a programming languge?
+## What is a documentation of a programming language?

 It's a reference manual of the programming language.
 It is a series of definitions, explanations and examples of almost everything you need to know